Kimono Hat Collection

 Over 1,200 years ago, the kimono became wholly Japanese from earlier Chinese influences.
 Before long, the traditional clothing was adopted by the samurai when going into battle.
 Each shogun leader would display his unique style in what he wore, resulting in a spectacle rumored to be as captivating as a fashion show today.
 The adoption of the kimono as a uniform eventually led to it spreading across Japan, increasing in value both as a fine art and craft.

 Today, kimonos are created through the combined efforts of many Japanese artisans.
-From creating the pattern, to basting, rough sketching, gluing the pattern and fabric, dying, steaming, washing, applying golld leaf, embroidering, tailoring, and more, there are approximately 10–20 processes — requiring arisans to combined their strengths to create a single kimono.
+From creating the pattern, to basting, rough sketching, gluing the pattern and fabric, dying, steaming, washing, applying gold leaf, embroidering, tailoring, and more, there are approximately 10–20 processes — requiring artisans to combined their strengths to create a single kimono.